itf/6s092/courses/IAP19/PS/PS10/content.md

 # Direct Access Array

 Wumpus has encountered many different heros (and heroines) that have tried to hunt him down.
 None of the heroes have been successful, but Wumpus wants to keep the upperhand.
-The hero agency has given each hero a unique 5 element long alpha-numeric (each element can be a number 0-9 or a letter in the alphabet) ID, so Wumpus stores info related to their stats, such as their name, speed, weapon of choice, stamina, and order encountered in a direct access array where each index is the unique id of the hero, in sorted order, in case they come back.
+The hero agency has given each hero a unique 5 element long alpha-numeric (each element can be a number 0-9 or a letter in the alphabet) ID, so Wumpus stores info related to the hero, such as their name, ID, speed, weapon of choice, and stamina in a direct access array, where the ID corresponds to an index in his array, in case they come back.
+Assume that there is some order to the IDs, and so that the first ID can be accessed at the 0th index.

 <question expression>
     csq_prompt = "How many different IDs (and thus indexes) are there in Wumpus's direct access array?
 Use the carat (^) to denote exponentiation. \n \n"